hpi-swa-teaching/live-programming-systems/projects/jshell/analysisPlan_jshell.md

     }
 ```

-Within `doRedefines`-method the  Java Debug Interface (JDI) is used,  providing explicit control over a virtual machine's execution.
-It offers the ability to create suspend, and resume threads, to inspect local variables and the stack backtrace as well as to reload classes.
+Within the `doRedefines`-method the  Java Debug Interface (JDI) is used,  providing explicit control over a virtual machine's execution.
+It offers the ability to create, suspend, and resume threads, to inspect local variables and the stack backtrace as well as to reload classes.
 The call to the JDI API is done via the `redefine` method, directly accessing the virtual machine in order to redefine the class based on its bytecode.
 At this point, the further implementation of the code replacement process is handed over to the underlying JVM.
 I therefore stopped the code exploration due to the fact that we are not longer in the context of the JShell implementation.

 ### Within or outside of the application